Pope Eugene IV: Recovery of power and of Rome

-At Florence, where the council of Ferrara had been transferred as a result of an outbreak of the plague, a union with the Eastern Orthodox Church was effected in July 1439, which, as the result of political necessities, proved but a temporary bolster to the papacy's prestige.
+The council of Ferrara was transferred to Florence on 10 January 1439, as a result of an outbreak of the plague.
+A union with the Eastern Orthodox Church was effected on 6 July 1439, with the bull "Laetentur caeli", which, as the result of political necessities, proved but a temporary bolster to the papacy's prestige.
 This union was followed by others of even less stability.
 Eugene IV signed an agreement with the Armenians on 22 November 1439, and with a part of the Jacobites of Syria in 1443, and in 1445 he received some of the Nestorians and the Maronites.
-He did his best to stem the Turkish advance, pledging one-fifth of the papal income to a crusade which set out in 1443, but which met with overwhelming defeat at the Battle of Varna.
+He did his best to stem the Turkish advance, pledging one-fifth of the papal income to a crusade which set out in 1443, but which was overwhelmingly defeated at the Battle of Varna.
 Cardinal Cesarini, the papal legate, perished in the rout.

+In Florence, on 18 December 1439, Pope Eugene held a consistory for the appointment of new cardinals, his third.
+Seventeen cardinals were named, and they received their titles on 8 January 1440.

+Pope Eugene decreed on 26 April 1441 that his Council was to be transferred from Florence to Rome.

-Eugene's rival Felix V in the meantime obtained scant recognition, even in the Empire.
-Eventually Holy Roman Emperor Frederick III moved toward acceptance of Eugene.
+Eugene's rival, Felix V, in the meantime obtained scant recognition, even in the Holy Roman Empire.
+Eventually Emperor Frederick III moved toward acceptance of Eugene.
 One of the king's ablest advisers, the humanist Aeneas Sylvius Piccolomini, who was later to be Pope Pius II, made peace with Eugene in 1442.
-The Pope's recognition of the claim to Naples of King Alfonso V of Aragon (in the treaty of Terracina, approved by Eugene at Siena somewhat later) withdrew the last important support in Italy from the Council of Basel.
+The Pope's recognition of the claim to Naples of King Alfonso V of Aragon (in the treaty of Terracina, approved by Eugene at Siena somewhat later) led to withdrawal of the last important Italian support from the Council of Basel.
 In 1442 Eugene, Alfonso and Visconti sent Niccolò Piccinino to reconquer the March of Ancona from Francesco Sforza; but the defeat of the allied army at the Battle of Montolmo pushed the Pope to reconcile with Sforza.

-So enabled, Eugene IV made a victorious entry into Rome on 28 September 1443 after an exile of nearly ten years.
+So enabled, Eugene IV made a formal entry into Rome on 28 September 1443, after an exile of nearly ten years.
+At the Piazza Colonna he was greeted by the shouts of the crowd, "Long live the church!
+Down with the new taxes and those who invented them."

-His protests against the Pragmatic Sanction of Bourges were ineffectual, but by means of the Concordat of the Princes, negotiated by Piccolomini with the electors in February 1447, the whole of Germany declared against the antipope.
+His protests against the Pragmatic Sanction of Bourges were ineffectual, but by means of the Concordat of the Princes, negotiated by Aeneas Silvius Piccolomini, the secretary of Frederick III, with the electors in February 1447, the whole of Germany declared against the antipope.
 This agreement was completed only after Eugene's death.